actions-marketplace-validations/axel-op_package-java-google-cloud-function/README.md

 # Package a Google Cloud Function in Java

+A GitHub Action to package a Google Cloud Function in Java with Maven.

 Google Cloud Functions in Java [should be packaged as an Uber JAR](https://cloud.google.com/functions/docs/concepts/java-deploy#deploy_from_a_jar).

 The [`maven-shade-plugin`](https://maven.apache.org/plugins/maven-shade-plugin) is used to build the Uber JAR.
 While configuring it in the `pom.xml` is the recommended way to use it, here we execute it from the command line so the `pom.xml` doesn't have to be edited.